Jibrand/Jibrand/README.md

 ### Hi, I'm Jibran 👋

-I am a **Full Stack Developer** with a strong background in **DevOps** and a focus on **Application Security**.
+I am a **Senior DevOps Engineer & GenAI Developer** with a strong background in **Full Stack Developer** and a focus on **Application Security**.
 I specialize in building scalable applications, streamlining deployment processes, and ensuring the security of web solutions.

 <p float="left">